-If you want to skip all the technical stuff and scientific mumbo jumbo, here’s some of the most popular reasons why users prefer to use reusable ice packs instead of (or in addition to) regular ice:
+If you want to skip all the technical stuff and scientific mumbo jumbo, here are some of the most popular reasons why users prefer to use reusable ice packs instead of (or in addition to) regular ice:

-- Pretty much everyone we’ve ever turned on to refreezable ice packs has had good things to say about them and how they increase ice retention in their cooler – whether it’s a Yeti or an entry-level Coleman
+- Pretty much everyone we’ve ever turned on to refreezable ice packs has had good things to say about them and how they increase ice retention in their cooler – whether it’s the latest Yeti or the entry-level Coleman

 - Most companies claim that their refreeze packs will last anywhere from 40 to 60% longer than regular ice, and short of doing any real-time calculations, most folks agree this is pretty accurate